cspath1/RT-Contracts/README.md

 8. After choosing your preferences, verify your installation using your JetBrains account

 #### Mac Setup
-**CURRENTLY UNKNOWN**
+1. Download the disk image (DMG)
+2. Mount the disk image and follow the installation instructions

 ### Gradle Setup

 #### Windows Setup
 For Windows users, you should be able to follow the steps [here](https://gradle.org/install) to install Gradle.

-#### Linux Setup
+#### Mac and Linux Setup
-If you are using Linux, it is highly recommended to [install SDKMAN](https://sdkman.io/), which allows you to then easily install Gradle using SDKMAN.
-The list of steps to install Gradle on linux are:
+If you are using Mac or Linux, it is highly recommended to [install SDKMAN](https://sdkman.io/), which allows you to then easily install Gradle using SDKMAN.
+The list of steps to install Gradle on Mac and Linux are:

 1. Install SDKMAN (curl -s “https://get.sdkman.io” | bash)
 2. Initialize SDKMAN (source "$HOME/.sdkman/bin/sdkman-init.sh")